Gregorio Weber International Prize in Biological Fluorescence

 Currently at the Californian Institute of Technology, Department of Biology

-Thesis Title: Life at low copy number: a single molecule adventure in live cell gene expression.
+Thesis title: Life at low copy number: a single molecule adventure in live cell gene expression.

 Honorable mention: